Stoon82/stoonie-testgame/_INSTRUCTS.md

   - Main game loop management
   - Scene setup and rendering
   - Camera and controls handling
-  - Integration of all other managers
+  - Integration of all managers

 - **EntityManager.js**
   - Manages all game entities (Stoonies, DemonStoonies)